informationgrid/ingrid-portal/README.md

 - faceted search on the InGrid data space
 - Administration GUI to manage aspects of the portal and the InGrid Installation
 - detailed view on the provided data
-- map client to display geo spatial data, such as connected Web Map Services or KML Data
+- map client to display geo-spatial data, such as connected Web Map Services or KML Data
 - JavaScript based comfortable meta data editor

 Requirements